Here at the Edinburgh Chamber of Commerce, we want to support our members in every way possible during the Covid-19 outbreak.

 At a local level:

-- We have a weekly call with the CEO of the City of Edinburgh Council, and are in daily contact with key stakeholders across the city, and will be able to inform you of any significant actions that will affect you.
+- We have a weekly call with the CEO of the City of Edinburgh Council, and are in daily contact with key stakeholders across the city, to be able to inform you of any significant actions that will affect you.

 - We are speaking to as many of our members as possible to capture the impact this is having on their businesses.
 We are working hard to ensure the right support is available and can be accessed as soon as possible.
 This support is time critical for many businesses.